-To meet the teaming requirement, proposals in topic area are strongly encouraged to include significant participation from each of the following: (1) an institution with technical leadership in a relevant accelerator technology, and (2) a domestic company currently marketing related power conversion technology.
-Proposals lacking significant participation in either of these two areas will be declined without review.
+To meet the teaming requirement, proposals under this Track 1 topic area are strongly encouraged to include significant participation from each of the following: (1) an institution with technical leadership in a relevant accelerator technology, (2) an institution with technical experience in applying accelerator technology to the energy or environmental application proposed, and/or a domestic company currently marketing related technology.
+Proposals lacking significant participation in either of these two areas may score poorly under merit review.